3/18/2021 to 10/21/2021

 Cecelia Brueggemann, Missouri State Parks

-Learn about the development of youth summer camps in the United States while taking a closer look at Missouri’s pioneering Camp Derricotte, the first camp specifically for Black girls in the state.
+Learn about the development of youth summer camps in the United States while taking a closer look at Missouri’s pioneering Camp Derricotte, the state's first camp specifically for Black girls.

 Lecture Times: 7 p.m. - 8 p.m.